aristanetworks/robotframework-aristalibrary/demo/sample_test_refactored.rst

         ${match}    ${group1}=    Should Match Regexp    ${result['output']}    (\\d+)% packet loss Should Be Equal As Integers    ${group1}    0    msg="Packets lost percent not zero!!!"

 There you go...
-Tests, embeded within documentation!
+Tests, embedded within documentation!